divonlan/genozip/docs/genocat.rst

    | *Example*: --FLAG -192 includes only lines in which neither FLAG 64 nor 128 are set.
 This can also be expressed as --FLAG -0xC0
    |
-   | More information of FLAGs can be found in section 1.4 of the `SAM spec <https://samtools.github.io/hts-specs/SAMv1.pdf>`_.
+   | More information of FLAGs can be found in section 1.4 of the `SAM specification <https://samtools.github.io/hts-specs/SAMv1.pdf>`_.
    |

 .. option:: --MAPQ [^]value.
 Filter lines based on the MAPQ value: INCLUDE (or EXCLUDE if <value> is prefixed with ^) lines with a MAPQ greater or equal to <value>